 Budget and plan for your recurring sponsorships and beneficiaries.
 You invest in events and organizations annually.
 Plan for those first.

 Is the request redundant?
 You sponsor the organizations and events you value.
 As a result, similar organizations will approach you.
-In this case, just let the requestor know that you value their work, so much so, that you currently invest in similar organizations doing similar work and, at this time, you must allocate our sponsorship dollars to the organizations you're presently committed to.
+In this case, just let the requestor know that you value their work, so much so, that you currently invest in similar organizations doing similar work and.
+At this time, you must allocate your sponsorship dollars to the organizations you're presently committed to.

 Offer an alternate amount or an in-kind contribution.
 You do what you do really well.
 In some cases you may be able to offer services or goods instead of financial support.